Acupuncture for dogs has evolved from an ancient therapy used to treat various health conditions.

 Those pets that continue medications will usually be on reduced doses.
 Of course, not every dog will benefit from gold bead implants, but many dogs will begin living seizure free lives as a result of this treatment.

-Acupuncture for dogs is also used in surgery to lessen bleeding and can help maintain a steady depth of anesthesia.
+Surgery is another area where acupuncture has been used for dogs to lessen bleeding and can help maintain a steady depth of anesthesia.

 Not all treatments will work in every dog and not every dog is a good candidate for acupuncture.